NicolSaha/tailwind-workshop/README.md

 # ✨ TAILWINDCSS WORKSHOP

-### Today you are all going to build your very own landing page, using the Tailwind CSS framework!
+### Today you're all going to build your very own landing page, using the Tailwind CSS framework and a few other tools!

 <hr/>

 ## 💭 Assignment

-- Dream destination
+A travel agency contacts you to create a landing page for [***insert your dream destination here***].
+The page needs to be aesthetically pleasing in order to get the attention of potential travelers.

+- **In short:** create a landing page for your dream destination!

 <hr/>